 Associate Professor P. Anand Rao.
 Director of the Speaking Intensive Program and the Speaking Center.
 B.A., M.A., Ph.D., University of Pittsburgh.
 Rhetorical theory and criticism, visual rhetoric, public argument, and rhetoric of science.

-Assistant Professor Colin Rafferty.
+Associate Professor Colin Rafferty.
 B.A., Kansas State University; M.A., Iowa State University; M.F.A., The University of Alabama.
 Creative writing, creative nonfiction.

 Associate Professor Gary Richards.
 Department Chair.
 B.A., Trinity University (San Antonio); M.A., Ph.D., Vanderbilt University.
 U.S. literature, twentieth- and twenty-first-century U.S. fiction and drama, southern literature, African American literature, and gender and sexuality studies.
+ON SABBATICAL 2014-2015.

 Professor Warren G. Rochelle.
 B.A., University of North Carolina at Chapel Hill; M.S., Columbia University; M.F.A., University of North Carolina at Greensboro; Ph.D., University of North Carolina at Greensboro.
 Rhetoric and composition (theory, history, pedagogy), science fiction and fantasy, 20th-century American literature, creative writing.
 Website.

 Professor Mara N. Scanlon.
 B.A., University of Virginia; M.A., Ph.D., University of Wisconsin at Madison.
 Modern and contemporary poetry and poetics, Asian American literature, genre theory, women’s literature, ethics and literature, digital humanities.
 Website.
-ON SABBATICAL SPRING 2014.

 Senior Lecturer Constance F. Smith.
 B.A., University of Maryland; M.A., University of Pennsylvania.
 Short fiction, Shakespeare, poetry, women’s studies.